 How to claim: Your supervisor will give you an expenses claim sheet.
 Fill this in and return to your supervisor with the relevant receipts.
-Expenses claims are usually paid via BACS within a couple of weeks; however, payments can also be made via cheque, or you can ask that we have petty cash ready for you.
+Expenses claims are usually paid via BACS.
+Currently this takes about three weeks which is by far the simplest way for staff to manage.
+However, if you would like it sooner do ask that we have petty cash ready for you instead.